Get,

 • Swelling and lumps in the anal region

-There are 4 grades of haemorrhoids (based on severity): 1
+There are 4 grades of Haemorrhoids (based on severity)

-• Type 1: These haemorrhoids are located inside the anal opening.
+• Type 1: These hemorrhoids are located inside the anal opening.
 Usually, these are small and painless and a small amount of blood discharge is noticed after stool.

 • Type 2: Larger swelling and the region of the anal opening are also affected.
-The lump may protrude outside during bowel movements, but they usually return to its place later.
+The lump may protrude outside during bowel movements, but it usually returns to its place later.

 • Type 3: Swelling protrudes outside the anal opening, and a lump will be noticed by the individual.
-These can be physically pushed back with the fingertips (Prolapsed haemorrhoids)
+These can be physically pushed back with the fingertips (Prolapsed hemorrhoids)

 • Type 4: The swelling bulges outward and falls out even if forced back into the rectum.
 Bleeding may or may not be present.
-Pain may be present if a clot form or if the haemorrhoids are strangled by the anal opening.
+Pain may be present if a clot forms or if the hemorrhoids are strangled by the anal opening.

 It is important for patients to seek medical consultation in cases of rectal bleeding, especially in middle and older-aged individuals, as the risk of malignancy is higher in these groups.
 It should not be automatically assumed that Rectal bleeding is piles.